qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 Your model can be run in various ways:

-* You can run the whole model by clicking on |start| :sup:`Run Model...` from the toolbar or :menuselection:`Model -->` |start| :menuselection:`Run Model...`: when using the editor to execute a model, any non-default values will be saved in the inputs.
+* You can run the whole model by clicking on |start| :sup:`Run Model...` from the toolbar, right-clicking on the model in the :guilabel:`Browser panel` or :menuselection:`Model -->` |start| :menuselection:`Run Model...`: when using the editor to execute a model, any non-default values will be saved in the inputs.
   This means that executing the model at a later time from the editor